blinklabs-io/cardano-dns/README.md

 - Datum with Reference Token at Ref.
 Contract Address contains `DNSReferenceDatum`, which is our on-chain record.

 ### Questions
+- Currently using simple naming convention with `222` prefix on Owner token and `100` prefix on Reference token.
+This naming doesn't feel right.
+A broader group is moving toward new CIP.

-- Naming doesn't feel good.
-Moving toward new CIP.
-How do we want to handle in this case?
+How do we want to handle this case?
 Owner should hold a token named `theirdomain.cardano` - in which case, what do we name the reference token? `REFtheirdomain.cardano`?

 ---